End User Agreement

 Closing Your AO Pay Account

 You may close your account and terminate your relationship with us at any time without cost or penalty, but you will remain liable for all obligations related to your AO Pay account even after the AO Pay account is closed.
 When you close your AO Pay account, we will cancel any scheduled or incomplete transactions.
 You must withdraw or transfer any AO Pay balance from your AO Pay account before closing it.
 You cannot withdraw or transfer digital gift certificates/cards that are purchased through AO Pay and linked to your AO Pay account as payment methods.
-However, even without your AO Pay account, you can still use the codes you received by email when you purchased the gift certificates/cards to make purchases.

 In certain cases, you may not close your AO Pay account, including: